 Right of Correction or Completion

-If personal information we hold about you is not accurate, out of date or incomplete, you have a right to have the data rectified, updated or completed.
+If personal data we hold about you is not accurate, out of date or incomplete, you have a right to have the data rectified, updated or completed.
 Therefore, please advise us of any changes to your information.
 You can let us know by contacting us using the details in the Contacts section at the bottom of this page.

 Right of Erasure